richefeu/rockable/README.md

 > [!IMPORTANT]
 > This will not yet work for MacOSX.
 It will be fixed in the future

 To run a simulation, a configuration file has to be written.
 The format of such a file is described in the documentation.
-We show here a simple example simulating a sphere bouncing on a plan.
+We show here a simple example (**input.txt**) simulating a sphere bouncing on a plan.

-**input.txt**

 ```
 Rockable 20-02-2017